s0rta/revengate-new/docs/design/monsters.md

 They are rather slow, moving roughly at the pace of a brisk walking average human.
 They can climb on most vertical surfaces, except the most polished ones.
 The less textured a surface is, the slower the vertical progress is.

-Lire regular scarabs, they tend to display elaborate patterns and flashy colours on their body, including metallic and iridescent light effects.
+Like regular scarabs, they tend to display elaborate patterns and flashy colours on their body, including metallic and iridescent light effects.

 Sentry scarabs have a high mental capacity for insects due to their large head size.
 They can be trained and a few individuals can collaborate in the resolution of simple tasks.